Tom of Finland is the pseudonym of artist Touko Laaksonen – an erotic illustrator from Helsinki.

 What’s the Tom of Finland Foundation?

 Tom ended up living in L.A. for half of every year for the rest of his life, and each time he came, he would bring more materials with him – drawings, letters, uniforms, his stamp collection.

 As a means of archiving, Tom established the Tom of Finland Foundation in 1984, with Laaksonen’s actual house, located in Echo Park, serving as headquarters.
-It now functions as part museum, part event space and a safe place for the LGBTQ community.
+It now functions as part museum, part event space and a community centre.